 Apart from fire blight that can destroy a medlar within weeds with no hope of treatment, you’ll just have to deal with more common diseases such as European brown rot, also called medlar rot, and powdery mildew.

 - European brown rot – medlars rot while still hanging on the tree.

 - Powdery mildew – white velvet covers leaves or brown spots appear on the fruits.

 - Regular spraying of Bordeaux mixture helps avoid this type of fungus.

 Smart tip about medlar

-When harvesting, only harvest those fruits that are very ripe on the tree, because once a fruit is detached from the branch, it won’t mature anymore.
+When harvesting, only harvest fruits that are very ripe on the tree.
+Once a fruit is detached from the branch, it won’t mature anymore.

-- Medlar fruits are rather fragile and must be handled carefully.
+- Medlar fruits are rather fragile.
+Handle them carefully and don’t stack them.